shanmo/Kalibr-camera-calibration/camera imu calibration/preliminary test/readme.md

 We need to first calibrate the stereo cameras, and use the resulting cam file as input.
 We also need to create the `imu.yaml` based on [this](https://github.com/ethz-asl/kalibr/wiki/yaml-formats).

+The IMU we use is implemented in pixhawk, and the relevant data can be found [here](https://groups.google.com/forum/#!topic/px4users/Nv5nZ8PrsKM).

 Note that we should add `rostopic: /mavros/imu/data` in the beginning, which is not provided on the web page but is included in the [example](https://github.com/ethz-asl/kalibr/wiki/downloads).

 To log the data, we can use `rosbag record`, and remember to include the IMU topic as well, eg `/mavros/imu/data`.

 Moreover, we can set the time interval we want to use by `--bag-from-to` as shown in the example.

+For the calibration command, remember to use `--time-calibration` as suggester [here](https://github.com/ethz-asl/kalibr/issues/40).

 ## Validation